How To Hire A Corporate Event Photographer

 Do Your Research

-Once you’ve narrowed down the style of event photography you’d like to feature, start with a simple google search for photographers in your area.
+Once you’ve narrowed down the style of event photography you’d like to feature, start with a simple google search for event photographer in London or in your area.
 By hiring someone local, there is a better chance they may have photographed the venue before.

 Research within your network.
 Ask friends, coworkers, or family if they have someone they would recommend.
 Talk to your venue, as they may have already worked with standout photographers who provided good service to previous event planners.